alibaba/bifrostui/packages/bui-core/src/Modal/index.en-US.md

 ### Control component uninstallation

-Adopt`keepMounted`control`open` the overall uninstallation timing of the component after false is to handle possible animation scenes (e.g. the sliding motion effect of the drawer part of the [drawer component] (/cores/drawer)).
+Control the overall uninstallation timing of components when 'open' becomes false through 'keepMounted' to handle possible animation scenes (e.g. the sliding motion effect of the drawer section of the [Drawer component] (/cores/drawer)).
 Passing 'true' indicates that the mod should not be uninstalled yet (e.g. the exit animation for internal elements is still in progress).

 ```tsx